nexusformat/definitions/manual/source/classes/contributed_definitions/mpes-structure.rst

 Common Base Classes
 ###################

-We developed two classes that are common to other techniques:
+There are two related base classes that are common to other techniques:

     :ref:`NXlens_em`:
        A class to describe all types of lenses.
 Includes electrostatic lenses for electron energy analysers.